 There has also been a steady decrease in carbon emissions from our transport as we question the need to travel, using technology such as telephone and video conferencing more regularly.
 We already achieved our commitment to cut carbon emissions from transport by 20% by 2012.
 Since then, we have seen sustained reductions of carbon emissions from transport despite increased business activity.
 During 2016 we made a concerted effort to reduce travel costs, leading to a 33% reduction in carbon emissions from transport.

 Our existing target was to protect and enhance biodiversity, with 100% of operational nuclear sites holding the Wildlife Trusts’ Biodiversity Benchmark by 2018.
-In 2016, all our nuclear power stations kept their Biodiversity Benchmark accreditation.
+In 2017, all our nuclear power stations retained their Biodiversity Benchmark accreditation.
+An additional 133ha at the Dungeness Long Pits was awarded the Benchmark.
 We are seeking to develop new partnerships and opportunities to enhance biodiversity for our other areas of land near to our coal-fired power stations, renewable assets and offices.

 Our fresh mains water use has declined overall since 2010, because we have made efforts to reduce leaks and closed some of our data centres, which used water to cool the servers.The decrease in our non-operational water consumption this year reflects the closure of some sites and the repair of a substantial water leak at Worthing.